8 Ways To Tell If A Fashion Brand Is Sustainable

 No matter where the leather comes from, killing the animals, skinning them and tanning and dyeing their skin takes loads of energy and resources.
 The same goes for fur.
 And obviously, using animal products for fashion is not in any way ethical.

-But there can be little doubt that vegan fashion is more sustainable and ethical – IF those leather alternatives are made from eco-friendly fabrics!
-Many are actually made from highly polluting plastics and even one of the most dangerously toxic materials around, PVC – but sustainable fashionistas will surely be aware of the best vegan leather alternatives, which include materials made from anything from natural cork and pineapple fibres to waste apple and orange skins.
+But there can be little doubt that vegan fashion is more sustainable and ethical.
+IF those leather alternatives are made from eco-friendly fabrics!
+Many are actually made from highly polluting plastics.
+Or even one of the most dangerously toxic materials around, PVC.
+But sustainable fashionistas will surely be aware of the best vegan leather alternatives, which include materials made from anything from natural cork and pineapple fibres to waste apple and orange skins.

 3. Don’t Be Duped By Hipsters